Wood Countertops Are Nature's Original

 Boos Wood Counter and Island Tops Come in Maple, Walnut, Cherry and Red Oak

-Among the most popular tree species used in the making of wood countertops are maple, walnut, cherry and oak.
-Maple, far and away, leads in popularity.
-It's the most affordable, due to its abundance, but its appearance is what wins over fans.
+Maple is the most popular species of wood countertop, followed by walnut, cherry and oak.
+Among these species, maple is the most affordable, due to its abundance, but its appearance is what wins over fans.
 Northern Hard Rock Maple features neutral colors that range from light to a moderate brown, making it suitable for almost any kitchen decor.
 If you're seeking a slightly darker shade of brown with a hint of red, then Appalachian Red Oak might be the way to go.
 Darker still is rich American Walnut.
 Or if you'd prefer a reddish hue, consider Amercian Cherry wood for rich-looking kitchen counters that will truly make a statement.

 Boos' Standard-Size Wooden Counters are Butcher-Block Style